rosieRRRRR/SEAL/README.md

 ### 12.3 Compatibility Notes

-SEAL operates entirely at the execution layer and requires no changes to Bitcoin consensus rules, Script semantics, mempool policy, or transaction validity.
+SEAL operates entirely at the execution layer and requires no changes to Bitcoin consensus rules (beyond those defined by BIP-360 where applicable), Script semantics, mempool policy, or transaction validity (beyond those defined by BIP-360).

 Transactions executed under SEAL are standard Bitcoin transactions.
 If private execution is explicitly abandoned, transactions may be broadcast publicly and processed under normal Bitcoin relay and confirmation semantics.